Heyner128/Heyner128/README.md

 Living in Tours, France 🇫🇷

-I'm a software developper with a focus on backend development, altought i'm interested in everything related to software, as self-taught i advocate to always learn for fun an curiosity.
+I'm a software developper with a focus on backend development, altought i'm interested in everything related to software, as self-taught i advocate to always learn for fun and curiosity.

 🛠️ Tech Stack: